Permanent changes to liquor licences

 Extended trading hours (ongoing)

-If you wish to permanently change your trading hours you should apply for approved extended trading hours.
+To permanently change your trading hours, apply for approved extended trading hours.

 Alterations and additions to licensed premises